Kostee/tft-overview/README.md

 # Temporal Fusion Transformers - overview
 ## About The Project
-The repository contains some code to understand and test the state-of-the-art architecture for Interpretable Multi-horizon Time Series Forecasting, proposed by Google in 2020.
+The repository contains code to understand and test the state-of-the-art architecture for Interpretable Multi-horizon Time Series Forecasting, proposed by Google in 2020.
 This mini-project was created for a recruiting assignment.

 **Full article name**: Temporal Fusion Transformers for interpretable multi-horizon time series forecasting